 Now, it can be overwhelming figuring out where to start and what charities are worth your time and money.
-Even worse, some "charities" are downright fraudulent — like four major cancer charities that were exposed last year for spending only 3% of $187 million in funds on actual cancer patients.
+Even worse, some "charities" are downright fraudulent — like four major cancer charities that were exposed in 2015 for spending only 3% of $187 million in funds on actual cancer patients.

 But don't fret: there are a number of easy steps you can take to jumpstart your Giving Tuesday, give to real, legitimate charities — and even get some tax perks in the process.